Video

 Episode Highlights/Topics:

-• Purpose: The Product Onboarders pretend to be your least technical savvy users
+- Purpose: The Product Onboarders pretend to be your least technologically savvy users

-• Home or Landing Page: Not enough social proof throughout site
+- Home or Landing Page: Not enough social proof throughout the site

-• Demo Data: Show what product looks like to motivate user to continue
+- Demo Data: Show what the product looks like to motivate users to continue

-• Product Tour: Revisit/access additional information to use and navigate product
+- Product Tour: Revisit/access additional information to use and navigate the product

 Resources/Links: